WillBChang/willbc.cn/README.md

 Check [Book](https://book.willbc.cn) if you can read Chinese.

 ## What else?
 I'm also interested in Psychology, mostly [Psychoanalysis](https://en.wikipedia.org/wiki/Psychoanalysis), [Cognitive Psychology](https://en.wikipedia.org/wiki/Cognitive_psychology), and [Developmental Psychology](https://en.wikipedia.org/wiki/Developmental_psychology).
-I'd like to get a master degree of Psychology before 30-year-old(2026).
+I'd like to get a master degree of Psychology.

 My favorite anime is [JoJo's Bizarre Adventure](https://en.wikipedia.org/wiki/JoJo%27s_Bizarre_Adventure), you should definitely check it.